moomenabid/AWS_Serverless_Application/README.md

     )
     return 'Success!'
 ```
-What this functio does is that it will send an email to an address it's supplied with (by step functions) and it will be FROM the email address we specified in the variable FROM_EMAIL_ADDRESS.
+What this function does is that it will send an email to an address it's supplied with (by step functions) and it will be FROM the email address we specified in the variable FROM_EMAIL_ADDRESS.

-Finally, we deployed the function, then we downloaded it's zip package and finally we deleted it because we will be creating it automatically with terraform using the downloaded zip package.
+Finally, we deployed the function, then we downloaded it's zip package `email_reminder_lambda.zip` and finally we deleted it because we will be creating it automatically with terraform using the downloaded zip package.

 ## STAGE 2C - Create the email_reminder_lambda function
-Once the zip package is downloaded, we deploy the email_reminder_lambda function using the following terraform code.
+Once the zip package `email_reminder_lambda.zip` is downloaded, we deploy the email_reminder_lambda function using the following terraform code.
 ```terraform
 #2 Create the lambda function
 resource "aws_lambda_function" "email_reminder_lambda" {